-Judy Hallberg, moved to Bucks County a year ago and became a volunteer propagator a short time later.
-She is a former art gallery director and resident curator of a timber house built in 1677 and its 12 acres with seven gardens and a meadow.
-Before she took over the meadow was mowed regularly “and you never saw wildflowers.”
+Judy Hallberg became a volunteer propagator a short time after moving to Bucks County.
+She is a former art gallery director and resident curator of a timber house (built in 1677) and its 12 acres, including seven gardens and a meadow.
+Before she took over, the meadow was mowed regularly “and you never saw wildflowers.”
 She stopped the mowing and became interested in wildflowers.
-Her first volunteer role at BHWP was at the front desk.
-Then Judy saw the propagators wearing jeans and gardening gloves and, as she put it, “I wanted to be with them, and now I am.
+Judy's first volunteer role at BHWP was at the front desk, where she saw the propagators wearing jeans and gardening gloves and, as she put it, “...wanted to be with them, and now I am.
 I really enjoy learning, and I really enjoy the people.”

 Terri Layton, a native of South Korea and graduate of Villanova University, is a retired accountant.
-Sixteen years ago she moved into the woods near Lake Nockamixon and “started getting curious about birds and plants and started going to seminars at the Preserve.
+Sixteen years ago she moved into the woods near Lake Nockamixon and “started getting curious about birds and plants and started going to seminars at the Preserve."
 Terri was drawn to propagation volunteers and found them to be a diverse group.
 “We talk about anything and everything.
 After retiring, I was not getting a lot of intellectual stimulation.
 I live with four dogs, and they don’t talk much,” she jokes.
 “I feel like I’m part of small community with fantastic talent.”

-Jeffrey A. Buckwalter, M.D.
+Jeffrey A. Buckwalter